HKdigital/hkdigital-jsdevtool/README.md

 ## Status

-This project is under development.
+This project is under development but should be mostly functional.

 ### What works
 - Setup script `setup-nodejs-backend.mjs` creates a NodeJS program setup